Brainspotting for Women in San Antonio

 Guilt.
 The emotional weight that’s accumulated over years.

 The memory that doesn’t have a clear picture or story, just a sensation, a weight, a specific quality to it.
 The persistent sense that something is off.
 The activation that arrives in ordinary moments.
+The trigger that still fires too fast.
+The shutdown that arrives before you can explain it.

 The patterns that keep repeating no matter how much you understand them.